google/WebFundamentals/src/_langs/en/tools/setup/device-testing/local-server.markdown

 ## Open local version in device browser

-One of the simplest ways to test on a real device, is to run your web server, find the IP address of your computer, and then point your mobile devices to your computer's IP address.
+One of the simplest ways to test on a real device is to run your web server, find the IP address of your computer, and then point your mobile devices to your computer's IP address.

 ### Find IP address